ThatsFlame/RubINT/README.md

 # Differences between Osinku and RubINT

 1. The lang and the consequences of it (obv)
-2. The E-Mail lookup that is now better, using Hunter
+2. The E-Mail lookup that is now better, using Hunter's API
-3. The BIN lookup
+3. The BIN lookup option
-4. The possibility to search doxbin uploads
+4. The possibility to search for doxbin uploads
 5. While OSINKU was only for Windows, RubINT is also for GNU/Linux and MacOS systems

 # Getting started